Techgrounds-Cloud-9/cloud-9-karimtouzani24/03_Cloud_1/AWS_06_EC2.md

 EC2 user data is used to automate boot tasks such as:
 installing updates/software or downloading common files from the internet.

 EC2 user data script runs with the root user.

+EC2 metadata is data about your EC2 instance.

 there different 7 types of instances. types for general purpose, compute optimized, memory optimized, accelerated computing, storage optimized, instance feature and measuring instance performance.